 - Give the Reporter Definition a name that will allow you to distinguish it from the other custom reports (for example, Your Project Office Name; Project Summaries).

 Note: Please use your name or some other unique identifier in the name of the Reporter Definition.
-This will make it easier for you to identify the report if you are taking the training in our shared environment.
+This will make it easier for you to identify the report if you are taking the training in a shared environment.

 - Select Copy an existing Reporter Definition from the BrightWork Server Gallery.